Bone-box of the rich and famous

 The contrast between the two men could not have been more striking.
 Caiaphas, the high priest, was among the rich and famous, arguably the most powerful Jew alive in A.D.
 30. He had married into the high priest's family and now was himself high priest for a year by Roman appointment.
 With a PhD-level rabbinic education, Caiaphas was urbane and sophisticated.

 Caiaphas must have watched the hand-wringing of the council members with some amusement.
 It was perfectly clear to him what must be done.
-When he had enough of the hand-wringing and the shoulder-shrugging, he probably raised his hand, demanding and receiving instant silence.
+When he had enough of the unanswered questions and the shoulder-shrugging, he probably raised his hand demanding and receiving instant silence.
 "You know nothing at all!" he said.
 "You do not realize that it is better for you that one man die for the people than that the whole nation perish" (John 11:49-50).

 Caiaphas' words ended all debate and set the course of official Jewry regarding the Nazarene.
 He must become the nation's sacrificial lamb.
 Caiaphas apparently never knew how prophetic his analysis was.
-Jesus truly was the sacrificial Lamb whose death was the atoning sacrifice (hilasmos), benefiting not only His nation, but the entire world (1 John 2:2).
+Jesus truly was the sacrificial Lamb whose death benefited not only His nation, but the entire world (1 John 2:2).

 In 1992 archaeologists announced they had discovered the ossuary (bone box) of the family of Caiaphas.
 This ornately carved, stone container is the only remaining memorial to the man most responsible for putting Jesus on the cross.
 His wealth is dissipated, his influence gone, his name all but forgotten.
 He could easily have been the model of the Nazarene's word-sculpture of a man who gained the whole world and lost his soul.